Tylerholland12/goeth/README.md

-# building etherum project using golang
+# Ethereum Concepts Using Golang